CheDragon/LinuxExamplesC/kernelHello/README.md

 # KernelModule

-To run this run the command:
-make -C [headers location] M=$(pwd) modules
+To install this module, get it ready with run the command: make -C [headers location] M=$(pwd) modules

 Install module with: